BisanzLab/LabGuides/GettingStarted.md

 ## Building Access and Keys

 We located in the Huck Life Sciences Building Room 305.
 You will be able to get keycard access to the building/lab.
-Please email Deb dvb7 [at] psu.edu and cc jpb6325 [at] psu.edu requesting access.
-Be sure to send from your PSU address!
+Please fill out a Facility Access Authorization Request and send to Jordan.

 ## Communicating in the lab
 - [ ] Please download and install [Slack](www.slack.com) and request invite from Jordan or use link in your welcome letter.